HussainAliAkbar/koa-request-trimmer/README.md

 ### Using with Typescript

-You can import the module and the options interface in this way:
+You can import the module in this way:
 ```ts
 import { koaRequestTrimmer as trimmer } from 'koa-request-trimmer';
 ```

-and then pass it on to the Koa App:
+and then pass it on to the Koa App with optional parameters:

 ```ts
 app.use(trimmer())